IBM-Cloud/docs/openwhisk/openwhisk_packages.md

   {: screen}

 You can set default parameters for all the entities in a package.
-You do this by setting package-level parameters which are inherited by all actions in the package.
+You do this by setting package-level parameters that are inherited by all actions in the package.
 To see how this works, try the following example:

 1. Update the `custom` package with two parameters: `city` and `country`.